Katsutoshii/barnes-hut-rs/README.md

 # barnes-hut-rs

-Implementation of the Barnes-Hut Algorithm in Rust.
+Implementation of the Barnes-Hut and direct algorithms in Rust.

 ## Running the project